sewenew/redis-plus-plus/README.md

 ### Install hiredis

 Since **redis-plus-plus** is based on hiredis, you should install hiredis first.
+The minimum version requirement for hiredis is **v0.12.1**, and you'd better use the latest release of hiredis.

 ```
 git clone https://github.com/redis/hiredis.git